||RW writes a prose sketch (TEXT I), now lost.

 ||RW breaks off work on Siegfried to concentrate on Tristan und Isolde.

-understood nothing of his subject.
-RW will have to invent everything, keeping the sublime purity of Parsifal in the foreground.
+of his subject.
+RW will have to invent everything, keeping the sublime purity of Parsifal in

-Lohengrin as a reincarnation of Parsifal who inherits his father's purity.
-In another letter
+reincarnation of Parsifal who inherits his father's purity.
+In another letter RW tells her

-RW tells her that, once he had realised that the seductress of the second act of Parsifal was the same Kundry we saw in
+that, once he had realised that the seductress of the second act of Parsifal was the same Kundry we saw in the first act,

 |27-30 August 1865